Williamstown North

 The suburb is bounded to the north by the Warrnambool railway line, to the west by the Altona branch of the Werribee railway line, to the east by Champion Road, and to the south by Kororoit Creek Road.
+A large part of the suburb comprises the Williamstown North Industrial Precinct.

 Williamstown North is home to the Newport Railway Museum in Champion Road, on the south-east corner of the Newport Workshops.
 It is a short walk from the North Williamstown railway station.
 The Museum features the largest collection of Victorian Railways steam locomotives.
 Other exhibits include electric and diesel locomotives, suburban and country passenger carriages, guards vans, a selection of freight wagons and numerous railway artefacts.

 History

 Williamstown Cemetery was established in 1857.

 Williamstown North Post Office opened on 1 April 1878 and closed in 1980.